-- 1. Within five working days of the completion of the informal resolution process, the student must submit a formal grievance to the VP for Teaching and Learning or designated official. - 2.
-The VP for Teaching and Learning or designated official will, within five working days of receiving the formal grievance, request a response from the person with whom the grievance is made.
+- 1. Within five working days of the completion of the informal resolution process, the student must submit a formal grievance to the Student Success Director/Registrar or designated representative. - 2.
+The Student Success Director/Registrar or designated representative will work with the appropriate Vice President, within five working days of receiving the formal grievance, to request a response from the person with whom the grievance is made.
 That person should respond within five working days.
 Failure to respond will not stop the resolution process. - 3.
-The VP for Teaching and Learning or designated official will review all submitted material and, within five working days, make a recommendation for resolution to the parties involved.
+The appropriate Vice President will review all submitted material and, within five working days, communicate a decision for resolution to the parties involved via the student's WDT email account with a follow-up letter sent to the permanent address on file.